National Freeway 3: Route Description

 In Miaoli County the freeway mostly parallels Freeway 1 and Provincial Highway 61 (also known as West Coast expressway, 西濱快速道路) all the way to Taichung.
 In Taichung, the freeway intersects with National Freeway 4 just north of Taichung International Airport.
 The stretch from Freeway 4 to Provincial Highway 74 (Kuaiguan-Wufeng expressway, 快官霧峰線) forms the western and southern portion of the Taichung Beltway (臺中環線).
 After entering Changhua County the freeway turns into a northwest–southeast direction heading towards Nantou County, intersecting Freeway 1 for the third and final time in Changhua.
 Before entering Nantou City the freeway meets National Freeway 6, which connects to the mountainous town of Puli and the Central Mountain Range.
 In Nantou, the freeway mostly travels in a north–south direction before exiting to Yunlin County, where it travels in a slight northeast–southwest direction again along Yunlin and parallels Freeway 1.
 This stretch of the freeway from Hsinchu to the intersection of Provincial Highway 78 (Taiwan) in Gukeng, Yunlin is also known as the Central Second Highway (中部第二高速公路, 中二高).

 The highway continues to parallel Freeway 1 as it travels along the eastern parts of Chiayi County and Tainan.
 Provincinal highways 82, 84, and 86 as well as National Freeway 8 provide connections between Freeways 1 and 3.
 In Kaohsiung the freeway bypasses the downtown area and travels along the mountainous rural districts.
 Connections to downtown and Kaohsiung International Airport are available through National Freeway 10, which the freeway intersects in the rural district of Yanchao, as well as Provincial Highway 88 in the urban township of Chaozhou in Pingtung County.
-After passing though the intersection with Freeway 10, the freeway enters Pingtung and ends in Dapengwan National Scenic Area in the rural township of Linbian.
+After passing through the intersection with Freeway 10, the freeway enters Pingtung and ends in Dapengwan National Scenic Area in the rural township of Linbian.
 The southern stretch of the highway is known as the Southern Second Highway (南部第二高速公路, 南二高).